Back to blog

 What Texas Law Requires

-Texas Property Code §207.003 is the statute that governs HOA resale certificates.
-Under this law, a property owners' association must provide a resale certificate to any requesting party within specific guidelines.
+Texas Property Code §207.003 governs HOA resale certificates.
+Under this statute, a property owners' association has to provide a resale certificate to anyone who requests one, within specific guidelines.

 Required Contents